 Attempting to sort a male Niger triggerfish from a female is next to impossible.
 They look identical.
 This is why captive breeding hasn’t worked out very well thus far.
 (Not to mention the fact that most home aquariums aren’t large enough to accommodate a school)

 With all of the flash and pop Niger triggerfish bring to the hobby, it’s easy to see why people want to bring them home.
 But they also have some quirks you can find yourself battling.
-You need to decide where your balance point comes out.
+First, you need to decide where your balance point comes out.

 - Niger triggerfish change color depending on their mood, the day, and the color of the lighting you use for your tank.
 This makes them an exciting addition to a marine aquarium.